1995–96 Manchester United F.C. season: Transfers

 United's first departure of the 1995–96 season was Matthew Barrass, who joined San Diego Nomads on 1 July.
 A day later, David Gardner was released, Paul Heckingbottom joined Sunderland, Patrick Lee joined Middlesbrough, and Paul Lyons joined Rochdale.
 Richard Irving signed for Nottingham Forest on 19 July, while a week later, Ashley Westwood departed for Crewe Alexandra.
 Gary Walsh signed for Middlesbrough on 11 August, Andrei Kanchelskis joined Everton, while in late September, Elliott Dickman joined Sunderland, and Stephen Hall was released.
 John Hudson was released on 5 November.

 United's only summer arrival of the 1995–96 season was Nick Culkin, who signed from York City on 25 September.

 United's only winter departure was Matthew Wicks, who joined Arsenal on a free transfer on 23 January.
 Former captain Steve Bruce left for Birmingham City on 22 May, while on 30 June, Dessie Baker, Daniel Hall, Paul Parker, and Phillip Whittam left the club.

 United's only winter arrival was Tony Coton, who signed from United's rivals Manchester City on 31 January.
-Raimond van der Gouw joined United from Vitesse Arnhem on 25 June 1996.
+Raimond van der Gouw joined United from Dutch club Vitesse on 25 June 1996.